Electron Currents from Gradual Heating in Tilted Dirac Cone Materials: Emergent vector transport coefficients in tilted Dirac system:

 As pointed out, both $\omega_1$ and $\omega_2$ poles are on the imaginary axis and their real part is zero.
-To disentangle their contribution, not that the meaning of the longitudinal conductivity $\sigma^{xx}$ is the current along the applied electric field (both assumed along the $x$ direction).
-But then the $x$ axis can subtend an angle $\theta$ with the tilt vector $\bs\zeta$.
+To disentangle their contribution, note that the meaning of the longitudinal conductivity $\sigma^{xx}$ is the current along the applied electric field (both assumed along the $x$ direction).
+The $x$ axis can subtend an angle $\theta$ with the tilt direction $\bs\zeta$.
 This can be an interesting variable.
-Therefore, in Fig.~\ref{polarxxideal.fig} we have plotted the dependence of the residudes of the longitudinal part of the conductivity on the polar angle $\theta$ of the tilt vector.
+Therefore, in Fig.~\ref{polarxxideal.fig} we have plotted the dependence of the residues of the longitudinal part of the conductivity on the polar angle $\theta$ of the tilt direction.

 The solid (dashed) lines correspond to the Drude-like pole $\omega_1$ (spacetime pole $\omega_2$).
 Various colors correspond to different tilt magnitudes.
-Both poles have a dipolar pattern.
+Both poles have a \hlt{bipolar} pattern.
 But their nodal structure is different which helps to identify which pole is contributing the spectral weight.
-When the electric field is applied along the tilt direction ($\theta=0$), the residue of the Drude-like pole vanishes and the absorption is contributed by $\omega_2$ pole.
+When the electric field is applied along the tilt direction ($\theta=0$), the residue of the Drude-like pole vanishes and the absorption is \hlt{entirely} contributed by \hlt{the offspring pole} $\omega_2$.
 By rotating the applied electric field away from the tilt direction, the Drude-like pole $\omega_1$ takes over the spacetime pole $\omega_2$.
-When the applied electric field is completely perpendicular to $\bs\zeta$, only $\omega_1$ contributes to the conductivity.
-The common feature of solid and dashed curves in Fig.~\ref{polarxxideal.fig} is that the spectral weight of both $\omega_1$ and $\omega_2$ poles decreases by increasing the tilt $\zeta$.
+When the applied electric field is completely perpendicular to $\bs\zeta$, \hlt{the entire absorption is contributed by the} $\omega_1$ (Drude) pole.
+The common feature of solid and dashed curves in Fig.~\ref{polarxxideal.fig} is that the spectral weight of both \hlt{the parent Drune pole} $\omega_1$ and \hlt{its offspring pole} $\omega_2$ decreases by increasing the tilt $\zeta$.